Chaudhary Raghvendra Singh: Early life

 Chaudhary Raghvendra Singh was born on 19 September 1910 in Punjab Province (British India), British India (now Haryana, India), into a Hindu Jat family with agricultural and military tradition.

 Business career

 In 1946, Singh established DLF, then known as Delhi Land and Finance, with the aim of developing urban residential colonies in the capital city of Delhi.
 His early projects included the creation of neighbourhoods like South Extension, Greater Kailash, and Hauz Khas in the 1950s and 1960s.
 In 1961, the Indian government transferred urban development control to the Delhi Development Authority (DDA), which restricted private real estate development in Delhi.
 This prompted Singh and his son-in-law, Kushal Pal Singh, to look for new opportunities outside the capital.
 DLF shifted its focus to Gurgaon (now Gurugram), where his and Kushal Pal's business plans led to the region's transformation into a modern urban hub.
 In 1995, Kushal Pal became the chairman of DLF.

 Personal life

-Singh had a daughter Indira.
-Indira married Kushal Pal.
 Singh died on 13 June 2000.